pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 ## A bit of history

 Hand-drawn graphs and diagrams have their own special charm.
 I wondered what if there was a way to draw such charts through code.
 Emulate hand-drawing as close as possible and yet be legible and programmable.
 As I started to think about it, I realized it would be better to focus on primitives - lines, polygons, ellipses, and curves, creating a full 2D graphics library.
-Charting and Diagraming libraries and apps could be built on top of it.
+Charting and Diagramming libraries and apps could be built on top of it.

-Most successful side projects have some roots in the creator's day job, or is somehow related to a problem they are trying to solve.
+Most successful side projects have some roots in the creator's day job, or are somehow related to a problem they are trying to solve.
 This was neither.
 It was just an intellectual exercise, which made it more fun.

 After some quick research, I came across this paper by [Jo Wood](https://www.gicentre.net/jwo) and others, titled [Sketchy rendering for information visualization](https://openaccess.city.ac.uk/id/eprint/1274/).
 The techniques described here formed the basis of the library, especially for drawing lines and ellipses.

 I wrote the first version in 2017 which only worked on Canvas.
 Shared it on Hacker News and forgot about it.
 Once the problem was solved, I lost interest.
 A year later I was working a lot with SVG, and decided to adapt RoughJS to also work with SVG.
-I also redesigned the the API to be more basic and focus on the simple vector graphic primitives.
+I also redesigned the API to be more basic and focus on the simple vector graphic primitives.
 I shared the 2.0 version of Hacker News, and it blew up.
-It was the [second best post of Show HN](https://bestofshowhn.com/2018) in 2018 and the [second best of in Javascript of all time](https://bestofshowhn.com/search?q=javascript).
+It was the [second most popular post of ShowHN](https://bestofshowhn.com/2018) in 2018 and the [second most of all ShowHN under JavaScript](https://bestofshowhn.com/search?q=javascript).

 The success was surprising because I thought it was just a silly library.
 But its playful nature is likely the reason why it got so much attention, not the practical use cases of it.
 People have since created some amazing things with RoughJS, e.g. [Excalidraw](https://excalidraw.com/), [Why do Cats & Dogs...](https://whydocatsanddogs.com/), [Charting libs](https://github.com/jwilber/roughViz)